List of Ohsama Sentai King-Ohger characters: King Kyoryuzin

-King Kyoryuzin (キングキョウリュウジン, Kingu Kyōryūjin) is a Zyuden Giant formed by the combination of Gabutyra and Gods Tombo, Kamakiri, Papillon, and Hachi that wields the Shugod Sword.
+King Kyoryuzin (キングキョウリュウジン, Kingu Kyōryūjin) is a Zyuden Giant formed by the combination of Zyudenryu Gabutyra and Gods Tombo, Kamakiri, Papillon, and Hachi that wields the Shugod Sword.

 Recurring characters

 Underground Empire Bug Naraku

 The Underground Empire Bug Naraku (地帝国バグナラク, Chiteikoku Bagu Naraku) is an alien race of humanoid arthropods originating from a previous unknown planet that Grodi destroyed as part Dagded's design, immigrating to Chikyu where they made a new life.
 They originally resembled humans before evolving into their current forms from eating Shugod Souls.
 They waged war against the humans who emigrated from Earth to Chikyu 2000 years ago, but were defeated and driven underground by Legend King-Ohger.
 They return in the present time for a second invasion, but were initially manipulated by Jeramie Brasieri into acquiring the Three Great Guardian Deities for him.
 But in reality, the Bug Naraku only attacked the humans because of the ages-long prejudice caused by Jeramie's prophecy, and were eventually revealed to be Dagded's agent Kamejim.
-After Dezunaraku VIII's death, Bug Naraku is ruled over by Jeramie and officially recognized as the sixth kingdom.
+After Dezunaraku VIII's death, Bug Naraku is ruled over by Jeramie and officially recognized as the sixth kingdom; In-between Land Bug Naraku (狭間の国バグナラク, Hazama no Kuni Bagunaraku).

 The Bug Naraku harvested the Shugod Souls of the cicada-themed Shugods from the Wrath of God incident so they enlarge by eating one, assumed by many that eating a Shugod Soul results in the consumer's death.
 But in reality, the act seals away the consumer's memories and make them forget who they are.